 Welcome to last in the series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 In this final post, we will review the major concepts and tools covered.

 The ‘Life Skills You Never Learned in School’ was the introductory article in the series.
-I was never taught how to emotionally self-regulate, be emotionally aware, or that I always have a choice in how I respond in any situation.
+I was never taught how to emotionally self-regulate, think critically, be emotionally aware, or understand that I have a choice as to how I respond in any situation.
 My experience in addiction recovery and the journey beyond exposed me to practical concepts and tools that taught me to do just that.
 I have shared these tools in this series with the goal to help you support and improve your mental and emotional well-being.

 What you think influences your emotional state and behaviors.
 Habitual ways of thinking become beliefs.
 Beliefs/thoughts are ‘triggered’ by current events and memories.
 Recognize the unhelpful triggers, change your thinking, and you change your emotional state and your behavior.

 Use the emotional scale model to help you understand what state you are generally in and identify your desired emotional state(s) are – where you would like to be going forward.

 Use this understanding to reflect on your ongoing emotional state.